Why an Industrial Decision OS

 Conflicting KPIs

-More data → weaker decisions
+More data → weaker decision confidence

 Why Existing Players Couldn't Build This